-The APF recognises the importance of your privacy and that you have a right to control how your personal information is collected and used
+The APF recognises the importance of your privacy and that you have a right to control how your personal information is collected and used.

 The APF collects personal information from its members, health professionals, visitors to the website, and other individuals who interact with us from time to time.
 We collect most of this information directly from you when we deal with you, such as when you submit a Membership Form, when we meet you in person, when we exchange emails, and during telephone conversations.
 In some cases, we may collect personal information about you from a third party, such as a family member or carer.

-• Information about health professionals, including contact details such as names, addresses, email addresses, telephone numbers and information about the health services they provide.
+- Information about health professionals, including contact details such as names, addresses, email addresses, telephone numbers and information about the health services they provide.

 - Provide contact, support and services to APF members and their family and carers;

-• To provide our newsletter or other relevant information, to share patient stories and photographs by posting these on our website to be viewed and downloaded by members or the public;
+- To provide our newsletter or other relevant information, to share patient stories and photographs by posting these on our website to be viewed and downloaded by members or the public;

-As noted above, the APF will, with your consent, allow current APF members to access your personal information for support services.
+The APF will, with your consent, allow current APF members to access your personal information for support services.